HemeraProtocol/hemera-indexer/README.md

 Hemera indexer can read configuration from cmd line arguments or environment variables.

-- If you run Hemera Indexer in [Docker](#run-in-docker), then environment variable is easier to config.
+- If you run Hemera Indexer in [Docker](#run-in-docker), then the environment variable is easier to configure.
-- If you prefer running from [Source Code](#run-from-source-code), command line arguments is more intuitive.
+- If you prefer running from [Source Code](#run-from-source-code), command line arguments are more intuitive.

-  - Run with `python hemera.py stream --help` to get the latest instructions for arguments.
+Run with `python hemera.py stream --help` to get the latest instructions for arguments.

 ### Parameters